Free audio to video: online MP3 to MP4 converter

 Turn your audio into engaging video content with HeyGen.
 Convert podcasts, voiceovers, or any audio into videos featuring AI avatars, subtitles, and animations.
 No editing required.
 Just upload and share.

-HeyGen’s AI-powered audio to video converter lets you easily turn podcasts, voiceovers, music, or speeches into engaging video content.
-Boost viewer engagement with custom AI avatars, subtitles, and dynamic visuals—ideal for social media, marketing, and presentations.
+HeyGen’s AI-powered audio to video converter allows you to easily transform podcasts, voiceovers, music, or speeches into engaging video content.
+Enhance viewer engagement with custom AI avatars, subtitles, and dynamic visuals—ideal for social media, marketing, and presentations.

 Get the most out of audio to video AI

-To create engaging, polished videos, follow these key tips: choose suitable audio formats, select the right avatars, and make effective use of multimedia content to keep your audience engaged.
+To create engaging, polished videos, follow these key tips: choose appropriate audio formats, select the right avatars, and make the most of multimedia content to keep your audiences engaged.

 Level up your content with audio to video conversions

-Converting audio to video boosts visibility, engagement and shareability.
-Platforms like YouTube, Instagram and LinkedIn prefer video content, making it essential for reaching a wider audience.
-Furthermore, multilingual translation via our free video translator allows you to connect with global viewers easily.

-Learn about the importance of multimedia content for engaging audiences to maximise your content’s potential reach.

 HeyGen is more than just an audio-to-video tool; it’s a complete AI video generator.
-With AI avatars, voice cloning, and auto-subtitles, your audio content can engage a wider audience through captivating visuals.
+With AI avatars, voice cloning, and auto-subtitles, your audio content can engage a broader audience through captivating visuals.

 Convert your audio to video with AI in 4 easy steps

 Drag and drop your podcast, narration, or music file to get started.
-Common formats such as MP3 and WAV are supported.
+Common formats like MP3 and WAV are supported.

 Choose from 300+ avatars and 400+ templates to visually present your message with the right tone and style.

-Auto-generate captions, insert background visuals or effects, and include music to lift viewer engagement.
-Learn how to add subtitles to videos effectively so your content is accessible and appealing.
+Auto-generate captions, insert background visuals or effects, and include music to boost viewer engagement.
+Learn how to add subtitles to videos effectively so your content stays accessible and appealing.

 Export your polished video for social, internal communications, or brand use—ready to publish in minutes.
 Sign up with HeyGen and start creating today.